 I am on or going on a cruise and am confined to my cabin because of COVID-19, even though I am not ill and do not need emergency medical treatment – can I claim for cabin confinement?

-If you bought a policy that included cruise cover with a cabin confinement section, if the circumstances of your confinement are included, then we will consider claims under this section of the policy.
+If you bought a policy that included cruise cover or purchased our cruise extension with a cabin confinement section, if the circumstances of your confinement are included, then we will consider claims under this section of the policy.